orchest/orchest/orchest/jupyter-server/README.md

     possible without side effects).

 ## TODO
+- [ ] Fix the tests!
+They should be cleaner than they are now.
+Also make sure the comments and documentation are on point.
+Add things to the `tests/README.md`.
+- [ ] Create `/app/errors/` with `__init__.py` and `handlers.py` to create the blueprints and handle
+    the errors respectively.
+See this one https://flask-restplus.readthedocs.io/en/stable/errors.html for examples of handlers.
 - [ ] Since this will be running inside a docker container we need a good stacktrace.
+- [ ] Logging
+- [ ] Currently, the `connection_file` is stored at a hardcoded location.
+Put this location in a config.
+- [ ] Maybe it is possible to set an ENV variable to determine where the Jupyter `connection_file` is written instead of using their internal functions.
+The latter is more susceptible to erros in the future if their internal framework changes.
+Although for now this does not seem that important.
+I don't thinkt the Jupyter ecosystem will change this much that (ever possibly).
 - [X] When it comes to the loading the `config.py` in the `main.py` it should use the `from_pyfile` instead.
 Additionally, it could load `from_envvar("SOME_VAR_TO_DISABLE_DEBUG")` which is only set in the Dockerfile.
 This way, when building the Dockerfile, DEBUG is always set to False and